 American Jewish Joint Distribution Committee

-A hundred oral stories collected by the JDC from 1979 under the direction of Herbert Katzki.
+Since 1979, the JDC has recorded about 100 oral histories under the direction of Herbert Katzki.